-How does the defense cascade relate to psychedelic medicine, the DMN, primary consciousness and overall mental health?
-It is evident from the list of symptoms that we see arise as part of the defense cascade that many of the conditions that cause people to enter into psychotherapy have a psychobiological basis as a response to threat.
+How does the defense cascade relate to psychedelic medicine, the DMN, primary consciousness, and overall mental health?
+It is evident from the symptoms that we see arise as part of the defense cascade that many of the conditions that cause people to enter into psychotherapy have a psychobiological basis as a response to a threat.
 These are not random reactions.
-Large scale, reputable research such as the Adverse Childhood Experiences study conducted by the Center for Disease Control show that many significant adult mental health conditions do not take place in a vacuum.8 They need a foundation of childhood stress and trauma to express later in life.
+Large scale, reputable research such as the Adverse Childhood Experiences study conducted by the Center for Disease Control shows that many significant adult mental health conditions do not take place in a vacuum.8 They need a foundation of childhood stress and trauma to express later in life.
 We refer to the reactions in States 1 through 4 as symptoms you might get treatment for, but if you were actually under conditions of threat, these would be very sensical and welcomed reactions.
 You would want the explosive energy and adrenaline of State-2 if you were being assaulted.
-However, if you are not in danger and this nervous system state emerges, it is considered a disorder to be managed.
+However, if you are not in danger, and this nervous system state emerges, it is considered a disorder to be managed.
 To a significant degree, many mental health symptoms are natural and involuntary responses to current or past events generated by the ANS.

 ...because humans use their minds to create internally generated representations of threat-images of feeling states and events from the past or images of the imagined future-which, like real external threats, have the capacity to activate the body's defense systems in the absence of external threat.
-Fear states can therefore be induced by combinations of internal and external triggers, some of which will be accessible to conscious processing, and some not.7 (Fogel, 2009)
+Fear states can therefore be induced by combinations of internal and external triggers, some of which will be accessible to conscious processing, and some not.
+(Fogel, 2009)

 The problem is not that these ANS states exist, remember they are adaptive.
-It's not necessarily even a problem that these states needed to be invoked at different times in our lives.
-The problem is that we do not readily return back to neutrality (State-0) from activation.
+It's not necessarily even a problem that these states need to be invoked at different times in our lives.
+The problem is that we do not readily return to neutrality (State-0) from activation.
 Just as the ANS naturally shifts us into these states, the ANS also has the capacity to naturally shift us back to zero.
 This is a homeostatic function of your nervous system.
-Just as your body sweats to cool you down when you overheat, or your body releases the right amount of insulin to balance your blood chemistry when you eat sugar, so it is that your body knows how to homeostatically return to State-0 after you have been stressed or traumatized.
-There are many such self correcting, homeostatic mechanisms that are part of your intelligent, unconscious biological system that are operating constantly without your volition or awareness.
+Just as your body sweats to cool you down when you overheat or releases the right amount of insulin to balance your blood chemistry when you eat sugar, so it is that your body knows how to homeostatically return to State-0 after you have been stressed or traumatized.
+Many such self-correcting, homeostatic mechanisms are part of your intelligent, unconscious biological system that is constantly operating without your volition or awareness.
 Even as you sleep, your autonomic nervous system is actively engaged.
-It's not surprising to most people that these homeostatic mechanisms which run the machinery of the body exist.
-What is surprising is that this same principle of homeostatic self correction applies to our mental health.
+It's not surprising to most people that these homeostatic mechanisms that run the body's machinery exist.
+What is surprising is that this same principle of homeostatic self-correction applies to our mental health.